 To Save Jewish Children

-You might not know Nicholas Winton, a hero of the Holocaust who would have been 111 today.
+You might not know Nicholas Winton, a long-forgotten hero of the Holocaust.

-Until the above video aired on British television, not many people knew his story.
-And that’s too bad, because as you’ll learn, Winton saved the lives of many, many people.
+And until this video aired on television in Nicholas Winton’s home country of England, not many people knew his story.
+That’s too bad, because Winton saved the lives of many, many people.

 A Christmas Miracle

-At Christmas of 1938, Nicholas Winton prepared for a ski trip to Switzerland.
+Over Christmas of 1938, a Jewish Englishman named Nicholas Winton prepared for a ski trip to Switzerland.
 Instead, a friend asked for help in Prague, saving Jewish Czech children already at risk from the looming Nazi threat in Europe.
 Nicholas happily canceled his vacation and headed to Czechoslovakia to do good.
 Right there at his hotel room table, he set up an organization to help Jewish children.

 The British Schindler